 According to one legend, Guru Govind Singh, the tenth Guru of the Sikhs, meditated on the banks of this Lake.
 The other places of worship in Badrinath are Gupt Kashi (Ardh -Narisvara and Viswanath temples), Kedarnath temple, Vyas Gufa, and Ganesha Gufa (where saint Vyas is said to have dictated the Mahabharata to Ganesha).

 The main shrine of Badrinath is well connected by road and air but is closed during the winter season due to snow conditions, from October–November to April–May depending on the astrological dates fixed by the Temple Committee; the Raj Purohit (Royal priest) decides the auspicious day for opening the temple Patak (doors) on Vasant Panchami day in the end of April/early May while the closing day is Vijayadashami day in October/November.

-The Badrinath temple is one of the seven sacred Hindu temples, dedicated to god Vishnu, located in Garhwal Himalayas in the Indian state of Uttarakhand.
+The Badrinath temple is one of the seven sacred Hindu temples, dedicated to the god Vishnu, located in Garhwal Himalayas in the Indian state of Uttarakhand.

 - The Badrinath temple